tawfiqsiam/discord-musicbot-js/README.md

     roast - message displayed with roast command

-    radio - URL you want to stream for (This can be radio station for example)
+    radio - URL you want to stream from (This can be radio station for example)

     radioname - Will be the name for radio you have chosen.
 Radio will be queued with (prefix+radioname, ex. "-Metro95.1").
 Don't use spaces in radioname!!